pnnl/hexwatershed/README.md

 # Contact

-* We are now using the Issue (https://github.com/pnnl/hexwatershed/issues) for Q&A.
+* Please submit to Issue (https://github.com/pnnl/hexwatershed/issues) for Q&A.
 * For more information about HexWatershed, please go to (https://www.hexwatershed.org)
 * For other types of questions, please contact Chang Liao (chang.liao@pnnl.gov).